cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 #### How do 32 threads load 128 bits each?

 We have 32 threads in each warp loading 32 128-bit chunks in tandem, which is 512 total bytes, or 128 words[^3], or 4x32 bank accesses (see the [bank conflicts section](#bank-conflicts-and-smem-layout) below).
-The GPU cannot physically load 512 bytes in one go, so the async proxy issues the load/store in **four phases**, 8 threads at a time (called a quarter-warp).[^4] In phase 1, threads 0-7 load the first 8 128-bit chunks.
-In phase 2, threads 8-15 do the next 8, and so on.
-In each phase, each quarter warp issues a contiguous 8x128-bit (128-byte) coalesced copy, which targets all 32 banks without any conflicts.
+The GPU cannot physically load 512 bytes in one go -- both GMEM and SMEM can only move 128-bytes at a time:
+- GMEM can load **128 contiguous bytes** in one memory transaction.
+- SMEM can load any **128 bytes as long as there are no bank conflicts**.
+- Both assume the memory addresses are aligned to your data width (e.g. 128-bit load -> 16-byte aligned address).

+As a result, for both GMEM/SMEM handles these 512-byte loads in four separate 128-byte memory transactions (or two for a 256-byte load).
+Each *transaction phase* provides 8-threads (also called a *quarter-warp*) worth of data.
+The memory controller is smart enough to group the relevant addresses together to ensure each transaction uses the full 128-byte bandwith when possible (see [vectorization/coalescing](#vectorized-and-coalesced-loads)).

+After each phase, each quarter-warp is handed its contiguous 8x128-bit (128-byte) block.
 So by design, our async copies perfectly copy our data using the full HBM bandwidth.

+> **Note**: this behavior is handled at the **hardware level**.
+CuTe doesn't do some 4-iteration loop or anything -- it's the memory controller's job.

 ### Tiled Copy
 Even though each thread copies 128 bits, each thread block is usually working with a variable number of threads/warps.
 Given the 4 tensor cores per SM, 4 warps per block is typically a good choice for FA2.
 This means we have to determine how to copy each Q, K, V tile using these 128-bit async copies.